aurora-mareviv/random_gen/README.md

 Here's a small hack done in R/Shiny: it covered an urgent need for a study involving patient randomisation to two branches of treatment, in what is commonly known as a clinical trial.
 This task posed some challenges:

 - First, this trial was not financed in any way (at least initially).
 It was a small, independent study comparing two approved techniques, so the sponsor had to avoid expensive software or services.
-- Another reason for software customization is that treatment groups were 'blind' for people who assessed effectiveness and... also for statistical analysis (treatment administration was open-label).
+- Another reason for software customization is that treatment groups were partially 'blind': for people who assessed effectiveness and... also for statistical analysis (treatment administration was open-label).
 This means that the person in charge of data analysis must know which group is assigned to a patient, but doesn't know what treatment is assigned to either group.

 To tackle the points above, my app should have two main features: